 Your super helps you save for the lifestyle you want in retirement and is invested during your working life to help it grow.
 You can either leave the investing to us or choose your own investment mix.

-The BT Lifestage investment option is designed for MySuper members in BT Super and BT Super for Life and those who prefer BT to manage their investment strategy on their behalf.
+The BT Lifestage investment option is designed for MySuper members in BT Super, BT Super for Life and those who prefer their investment strategy to be managed on their behalf.

 You simply leave the investing to us.
 We automatically adjust the mix of your super invested across growth and defensive assets throughout your working life so you can focus on saving for retirement – rather than how to invest.

 Around 80% of people have their super invested in a default investment option1, meaning they’ve not actively chosen an investment for themselves.

 Many default funds, including MySuper products, have a single, one-size-fits-all, ‘balanced’ or ‘growth’ investment option that has around 60-80% invested in growth assets, like property and shares, which are generally riskier.

 This “one-size-fits-all” approach doesn’t take into account a member’s age, meaning that a 58-year-old approaching retirement is exposed to the same risk, and same returns, as an 18-year-old who has just started their first job.

 They also be may be exposed to the same potential losses in times of volatility, without as much time to make up their losses.